-Cerebral palsy is a neurological disorder caused by non-progressive brain injury or malformation resulting in permanent neurological damage.
-This occurs when the child’s brain is developing.
-Body movement and muscle coordination is primarily affected.
-The most common cause is anoxic brain injury during the perinatal perior or before 2 years of age.
-The aim of treating cerebral palsy is to support the patient to achieve the most fulfilled and independent life.
-Management involves a multi-disciplinary team approach
+Cerebral palsy is a disorder of movement and posture due to a non-progressive brain injury or malformation, which results in permanent neurological damage.
+The most common cause is anoxic brain injury during the perinatal period or before 2 years of age.

 Causes of cerebral palsy